 Though you should check the care instructions of your wetsuit and follow the steps provided by the manufacturer, the following steps cover basic cleaning for most wetsuits.

 - Check the label or product care instructions to make sure you have the correct cleaner.

-- You will need a bathtub, large utility sink, or 5-gallon bucket.
+- You will need a bathtub, a large utility sink, or a 5-gallon bucket.

 - Rinse your wetsuit with cool to lukewarm water to knock off loose sand and dirt.
 Don’t use hot water.
 Hot water can damage your wetsuit.